 As the cultures began to merge throughout the years and travelers started exploring the world, ideas were exchanged and treatments one culture found useful were now in the hands of another culture who previously didn’t have access to such findings or even the plants themselves, before trade.

-Herbs were so important to our ancestors that they became a part of religious rituals and were highly valued.
+Herbal healing was so important to our ancestors that they became a part of religious rituals and were highly valued.
 Today, not only do consumers see the significance in promoting herbal treatments, but some doctors are aligning with this way of thinking as well.